SuperOfficeDocs/superoffice-docs/user-guide/en/settings/in-service/settings.md

 * **Do not send email to new contacts**: If you check here, email will not be sent to newly registered contacts.

 * **Automatically create contact for new inbound request**: If you check here, SuperOffice will automatically create a new person if it does not recognize an email address in an inbound request.
-This option can be disabled for GDPR purposes.
+This option can be disabled for GDPR compliance.

 * **Enable editing of messages**: If you check here, the user will be allowed to edit messages.